What to know about the H-1B visa program

 Why are the visas important?

 The visas enable foreign workers with special skills and tech know-how to showcase those talents at US companies, hospitals and other institutions.
-The visas not only help the economy but society overall.
+The visas help not only the economy but society overall.

 Rosario Marin, former US treasurer under President George W. Bush, called for the expansion of the H-1B program in an opinion piece for CNN last year.